-I bet when this Marvel hit superhero franchise sparks up in conversations, the first person that crosses your mind is the late Chadwick Boseman (may his soul rest in peace), playing the role of King T’Challa forget the mighty Dora Milajewomen warriors his throne, Lupita Nyong’o, a Kenyan actress) and e).
+I bet when this Marvel hit superhero franchise sparks up in conversations, the first person that crosses your mind is the late Chadwick Boseman (may his soul rest in peace), playing the role of King T’Challa.Perhaps you forget the mighty Dora Milaje, the women warriors who protected his throne, most famous of whom are Nakia (played by Lupita Nyong’o, a Kenyan actress) and Okoye (Danai Gurira of Zimbabwe).

 Dubbed ‘Dahomey Amazons’ by Europeans in reference to the ruthless warriors of Greek mythology, these bold women were the frontline soldiers in the army of the Kingdom of Dahomey.
 Their people knew them as the Ahosi (King’s wives) or Mino (our mothers).
 They consisted of several regiments from huntresses (Gbeto), riflewomen (Gulohento), reapers (Nyekplohento), archers (Gohento), and gunners (Agbarya).

-The boldness, combat skills and dedication to the King made these women d throughout Dahomey Kingdom history.
-The King would always publicly appear accompanied by his female bodyguards who he closely linked to himself.
-In battle, they were the last line of between the foe and the King and were set up to forfeit their lives to secure him.
-It could be said that were it not for the sacrifice that these women made by risking their limbs and lives in warfare, the Kingdom of Dahomey would doubtlessly never have risen to such fame.
+Their boldness, combat skills and dedication to the King made these women revered throughout Dahomey Kingdom’s history.
+The King would always publicly appear accompanied by his female bodyguards to whom he closely linked to himself.
+In battle, they were the last line of defence between the foe and the King and were set up to forfeit their lives to secure him.
+It could be said that, were it not for the sacrifice that these women made by risking their limbs and lives in warfare, the Kingdom of Dahomey would doubtlessly never have risen to such fame.

-Dahomey They would engage in activities such as wrestling, drill attacks, obstacle racing among many others to make them more flexible and resilient.
+The Dahomey women underwent intensive training to qualify as part of the Ahosi.
+They would engage in activities such as wrestling, drill attacks, obstacle racing, among many others to make them more flexible and resilient.
 The time spent in the initiation ceremony would last several days.
 In most cases, they would carry small food rations as a survival tactic.
-In addition to these, the ‘Amazons’ engaged in religious rituals such as chanting magical incantations for increased strength, wearing amulets considered protective and they would consult a seer as Bokovon, who offered unending advice on the appropriate sacrifice and rites to be made before setting foot into battle.
+In addition to these, the ‘Amazons’ engaged in religious rituals such as chanting magical incantations for increased strength, wearing amulets considered protective and they would consult a seer known as Bokovon, who offered unending advice on the appropriate sacrifice and rites to be made before setting foot into battle.

 According to the late Sir Richard Burton, a British explorer, these women warriors were commonly referred to as the King’s wives even though they barely had any sort of sexual relations.
-The women soldiers lived in the royal palaces and were forbidden from accessing the palace public festivities.
-The only people allowed were the eunuchs and female servants.
+The women soldiers lived in the royal palaces and were forbidden from accessing the palace except for public festivities.
+The only people allowed to roam freely were the eunuchs and female servants.
 The warrior soldiers took an oath and vowed celibacy before joining the army.
-In most cases, the was not always kept as some of them would hide their lovers making sure that they left the palace very early without being spotted.
-Contraceptive plants were used to prevent pregnancies and in very extreme cases, herbal abortions .
+In most cases, the pledge was not always kept as some of them would hide their lovers, making sure that they left the palace very early without being spotted.
+Contraceptive plants were used to prevent pregnancies, and in very extreme cases, herbal abortions would be used to hide the evidence of a romantic liaison.
 (UNESCO Series of Women in African History)